 Some genes help cells grow and divide into new cells.
 They are called oncogenes.
 Others that slow down cell division, cause cells to die at the right time, or help fix DNA damage are called tumor suppressor genes.
 Cancers can be caused by DNA changes that turn on oncogenes or turn off tumor suppressor genes.

 Inherited mutations (abnormal changes) in some genes (as explained in the section “What are the risk factors for stomach cancer?”) can increase a person’s stomach cancer risk.
 These are thought to cause only a small percentage of stomach cancers.
 Still, genetic testing can be done to look for the gene mutations that can cause some inherited cancer syndromes.
-You can read more in our document Genetic Testing: What You Need to Know.
+You can read more in Genetic Testing: What You Need to Know.

 Most of the gene changes that lead to stomach cancer occur after birth.
 Some of these changes might be caused by risk factors such as H pylori infection or tobacco use.
 But other gene changes may just be random events that sometimes happen inside cells, without having an external cause.